Henrik Fisker is back with a souped up Mustang

 Henrik Fisker is now working in an even tinier niche of the automobile market.
 The "Rocket" will be a "low-volume series," Galpin said, without giving specific numbers.
 The vehicle's first deliveries will begin early next year.

-Calling it "the ultimate American muscle car," the Rocket's look was inspired by the specialty Mustangs from the 1960s and '70s, including the 1968 Shelby GT500.
+Calling it "the ultimate American muscle car," the Rocket's look was inspired by the speciality Mustangs from the 1960s and '70s, including the 1968 Shelby GT500.

-Fisker has founded a new company, HF Design, a Los Angeles firm focused on ventures in the automotive, consumer products and technology industries.
+Fisker has founded a new company, HF Design, a Los Angeles firm focussed on ventures in the automotive, consumer products and technology industries.

 Galpin Auto Sports is a division of Galpin Motors, which owns the world's largest-volume Ford dealership.
 It is based in Van Nuys, California.